FasterSpeeding/Tanjun/docs/usage.md

 passed as arguments to Annotated like `Annotated[Int, Ranged(13, 130)]` and `Annotated[Str, Converted(get_video)]`.

-This example doesn't demonstrate every future of this and more information on how arguments are configured through annotations can be seen in [tanjun.annotations][].
+This example doesn't demonstrate every feature of this and more information on how arguments are configured through annotations can be found in [tanjun.annotations][].

 ### Wrapped commands